-Check website for current hours: www.hagerstowncc.edu/advisement
+Check website for current hours and to make an

+appointment:

+www.hagerstowncc.edu/retention

 All new students must meet with a retention specialist for their first semester before registering for classes.
 Retention and registration services are available for each student during their period of enrollment at HCC.
-Career planning is also available.
+In addition to first semester registration, students will need to see their retention specialist to change majors, review transcripts, request transcript evaluations, register after academic reinstatement, register for classes that require special permission, and for all time sensitive needs.
+Retention specialists are also available to meet with students regarding non-academic needs, including connection to counseling services, financial assistance and other community resources.

 Once a student has met with and registered for their first semester of courses, a student is then eligible to begin meeting and planning their courses with a faculty advisor connected with their major.
-Every student will have a team including a faculty advisor and retention specialist assigned to them and this is visible in Self-Service.
-Note - retention specialists are referred to as "counselors" in Self Service.
+Every student will have a team including a faculty advisor and retention specialist.